ryanrestine/HackTheBox_WriteUps/windows_machines/sauna_notes.md

 With Active Directory boxes, if possible, my favorite way to start is by enumerating LDAP.
 This requires little effort and can yield some great results and low hanging fruit.

-There are sever ways to enumerate LDAP, but one of the easiest ways is to kick off an Nmap scan against the service.
+There are several ways to enumerate LDAP, but one of the easiest ways is to kick off an Nmap scan against the service.

 Here I'll run: